 As I said, teens definitely don’t want to hear that it’s part of life, it will get easier, if you weren’t going to marry her.
 Even as time passes and things do get easier they still don’t want to hear you saying that.
 The reality is that it is part of growing up.
 Learning not only to deal and cope with rejection but also when the roles are reversed.
 That it is ok to end a relationship if it’s no longer what you want.

 Learning to cope in a whole range of situations makes them become better adults.
 Life unfortunately is not always how we want it to be.
 Everyone is an individual and relationships end for all kinds of reasons.

 Especially with teens, when their hormones are racing and they don’t know what they feel from one day to the next.
 So the ‘All part of growing up’ conversation might be a few weeks post breakup but it is worth having.

 Are they upset at all?

-- They may not be upset because they could see or feel that the relationship was coming to an end and the feelings were mutual.
+They may not be upset because they could see or feel that the relationship was coming to an end and the feelings were mutual.
 Depending on the length of time in the relationship this is ok.
 Some things just come to a natural conclusion and everyone is happier that it is over.
-There will be moments that they will suddenly miss the other person.
-A movie on tv, or a song will trigger a memory and bring it all back.
+There will be moments when they will suddenly miss the other person.
+A movie on tv or a song will trigger a memory and bring it all back.

 Patience as a parent is our best way forward.